HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 - LogicDB deletion only deletes the privilege record corresponding to the current logicDB, and does not affect the actual logicDB.

-**Note**: Changing the logicDB name may affect the logicDB privileges that some users have added and invalidate table privilege configuration.
+**Note:** Changing the logicDB name may affect the logicDB privileges that some users have added and invalidate table privilege configuration.
 Therefore, the logicDB name change by logicDB list shall be used with caution.

-(III) **Table privilege**: User table-level privileges are divided into two parts: table-level privilege allowed and table-level privilege denied.
+(III) **Table privilege:** User table-level privileges are divided into two parts: table-level privilege allowed and table-level privilege denied.
 The privilege allowed is the privilege of users to perform table operations.
 The privilege denied is the privilege not given to users to perform table operations.

 - **Table privilege Allowed**